Allan Gurganus

-Allan Gurganus is an American novelist, short story writer, and essayist whose work, which includes Oldest Living Confederate Widow Tells All and Local Souls, is often influenced by and set in his native North Carolina.
+Allan Gurganus (born June 11, 1947) is an American novelist, short story writer, and essayist whose work, which includes Oldest Living Confederate Widow Tells All and Local Souls, is often influenced by and set in his native North Carolina.

 Biography

-Gurganus was born in Rocky Mount, North Carolina.
+Gurganus was born on June 11, 1947, in Rocky Mount, North Carolina.
 He first trained as a painter, studying at the University of Pennsylvania and the Pennsylvania Academy of Fine Arts.
 He served three years as a message decoder with the United States Navy during the Vietnam War, as a punishment for draft evasion, and began writing during his time on the USS Yorktown.
 He achieved the rank petty officer second class.
 Following military service, he graduated from Sarah Lawrence College where he studied with Grace Paley.
 He studied with John Cheever, John Irving and Stanley Elkin at the University of Iowa in the Iowa Writers' Workshop.
 Cheever sold Gurganus's short story "Minor Heroism" to The New Yorker without telling Gurganus beforehand.
 It was the first story The New Yorker had ever published about a gay character (the magazine's founder Harold Ross had instructed his staff that there was no such thing as a homosexual).
 Gurganus himself is a gay man.

 In addition to later teaching at both Sarah Lawrence and the Iowa Writers' Workshop, he has also taught at Stanford and Duke Universities.

 His best known work is his 1989 debut novel, Oldest Living Confederate Widow Tells All, which was on the New York Times Best Seller list for eight months.
 It won the Sue Kaufman Prize from The American Academy of Arts and Letters, was a main selection of the Book-of-the-Month Club, and sold over four million copies.
-It was made into a CBS television play, with Cicely Tyson winning one of its four Emmy Awards as best supporting actress in the role of the freed slave Castalia.
+It was made into a CBS television play with the same name, with Cicely Tyson winning one of its four Emmy Awards as best supporting actress in the role of the freed slave Castalia.
 The novel was also adapted for a one-woman Broadway play, starring Ellen Burstyn, in 2003.